rankoo12/hate-speech-reddit/docs/plan.md

 Conceptual design:

-Maintain a list of flagged users.
+Maintain a list of flagged users with:

+- username
+- last_checked_at
+- last_user_score
+- last_explanation

 Once per day:

-Fetch new posts after the last checked timestamp.
+Fetch new posts after the last checked timestamp for each flagged user (from submitted and comments pages).

 Score new posts.

-If a new high-risk post is found, write an alert to an output file.
+If a new high-risk post is found, write an entry to an alerts output file (for example data/alerts.csv).

+In a production setting, alerts would be pushed to an external system (for example Slack, email, internal dashboards).

 This design will be included in the specification document.

 6. Project Structure

 src/
 config.py
 models.py (Post, UserPost)
 reddit_html_client.py (all scraping)
 collector.py
 enricher.py
 scoring/
 vocab.py
 post_scoring.py
 user_scoring.py
 utils/
 language.py
 timeutils.py
 pipeline.py

 docs/
 PLAN.md
 SPEC.pdf
 test_plan.md

 data/
 raw_posts.json
 users_enriched.json
 posts_scored.csv
 users_scored.csv

 requirements.txt
 README.md

 7. Development Steps

 Step 1 — Setup

-Create new feature branch.
+Create feature branch.

 Add PLAN.md, config, models, and requirements.